 If you cannot be sure that a heater is cat-safe, leave it on the shelf.
 Hazardous portable heaters and curious cats lead to burns and house fires.

 My Cat Sits Too Close to the Heater

-If your cat tends to get too close to a heater for comfort, don’t let them nap.
-Allow your cat to build their core body temperature, then move them on.
+If your cat sits in front of a heater, it’s unsafe.
+If your cat tends to get too close to a heater for comfort, don’t let it nap.
+Allow your cat to build its core body temperature, then move it on.
 Cats will stay in this position all day.

 Sometimes, you won’t know if a cat has been burned.
-If your pet doesn’t feel any pain, they won’t yowl or cry.
+If your cat doesn’t feel any pain, it won’t yowl or cry.
 This will change after the event, though.

 Burns on a cat’s skin can become tender.
 The physical symptoms of a burn are quite evident.
 These include:

 - Raw, bright red patches of skin

 - Black, charred skin (when he has severe burns)